Title Dashboards: TV shows and films at a glance

 Anatomy of an SV(M) Dashboard

 SV(M) Dashboards for movies and TV shows display the same essential information.
-A few categories apply only to TV Show Dashboards (see below).
+Some categories apply only to TV Show Dashboards (see Item 6).

 1. Overview and details

-The very top of a Dashboard lists key metadata.
-Some fields may be truncated; click MORE to expand the overview if needed.
+Beneath the menu bar, the top of every Dashboard lists key metadata.
+Some fields may be truncated; resize your browser window or click MORE to expand the overview if needed.

 TV Dashboards: Select a Season